-Prep
+Prep Topics Introduced Turn on computers.
+Ensure computers have internet access to g.co/csfirst/logo and a Scratch starter project.
+Place 1 pair of headphones at each computer.
+EventsSequencingLoops

-- Turn on computers. - Ensure computers have internet access to g.co/csfirst/logo and a Scratch starter project. - Place 1 pair of headphones at each computer.
+• Place 1 pair of headphones at each computer.
 Students will need headphones to watch the videos.